snaplet/docs-old/docs/tutorials/supabase-integration.md

    `ALTER USER postgres WITH superuser;`

 ### Step 1: Connect your data source
 The first thing you’ll want to do is navigate to [https://www.snaplet.dev/](https://www.snaplet.dev/) and sign up for a new account (it’s free).
-Once you have successfully signed up for a new account, you’ll begin the onboarding process.
-Give your team a name and click `create`
+Once you have successfully signed up for a new account, you’ll begin the onboarding process...

 ![Snaplet onboarding select team name](../../static/screenshots/supabase-integration/onboarding_team_name.png)